|

 sacks.
 Most of his playing time should come inside

+this season.
 D'Qwell Jackson is the rookie

 most likely to start right away.
 He was the ACC